RetroReversing/retroReversing/pages/sega/saturn/SaturnReversing.md

 ## Loading into IDA Pro

-Use a save state: [cyberwarriorx/yssloader: An IDA Pro plugin for importing Yabause YSS savestates](https://github.com/cyberwarriorx/yssloader)
+Use a save state: [cyberwarriorx/yssloader: An IDA Pro plugin for importing Yabause YSS save states](https://github.com/cyberwarriorx/yssloader)

 ### PSYQ IDA Pro
 The standard SIG files won't find many functions if the game was compiled with PSYQ!